UnkindPartition/vim-hs-module-name/README.md

 When you are in a buffer with the `haskell` filetype, press `M` to insert the module header as described above.

+To use a different key sequence instead of `M`, set the `g:hs_module_mapping` variable to the desired key sequence.

 Set the `g:hs_module_no_mappings` variable to disable this.

 ### Command